Aditya-Choudhary0/mailingbot/README.md

 ![mailbox(dark)](https://github.com/Aditya-Choudhary0/mailingbot/assets/113030961/3a215777-ecff-4fc6-8816-f7e7005372fd)

 6. Reply Box - When you press the letter 'ctrl+r', the reply box will open.
 You can also use the reply button to open it.
-Reply box is where you can type your response and send it back to the thread.
-You can also add variable to sending  your reply. <hr>
+The reply box is where you can type your response and send it back to the thread.
+You can also add a variable to sending  your reply. <hr>

 ![replybox](https://github.com/Aditya-Choudhary0/mailingbot/assets/113030961/9e24fc5b-f647-4851-8d41-c86de2e8d04b)